Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 We recommend starting at Plan an Event, read the FAQs and submit a Special Event Application with the City.

 We have, on occasion, cancelled camp.
 ALL cancellations will be made via Fredericksburg Alert.
 If you have not registered to receive alerts, please visit FredericksburgAlert.com and sign up for “Program Cancellations.”
 An alert will be sent to your email or cellphone as soon as a decision is made.

 Sports - there is an additional form for age waiving up and it can only be one year and only into the novice division and up.

 Programs - we have some programs where children have permission from instructors to be placed in advanced classes due to their advanced talent.

 Yes, trash service is not automatic.
 Please contact the Utility Billing Department.

+Option A: Keep the slave auction block in its current location, but use the existing right of way to build a more prominent public space that buffers the encounter and places the artifact in context.
+This option envisions interpretive panels, protective measures, and a better design for pedestrian flow.
 Option B: Replace the auction block with a historic marker and directions to its new location, likely in the Fredericksburg Area Museum.
 FAM is preparing a permanent exhibit that tells the story of the lives of the working people of Fredericksburg.
-Rendering of Right of Way

 Not necessarily.
 Fredericksburg encompasses the City of Fredericksburg, Spotsylvania, and Stafford.
 The Fredericksburg Department of Social Services supports residents located in the 22401 zip code only.
 You may check online to see if you are a city resident at the link below.